About: Who and Why.

 A Futurist?

-Nor does being a ‘futurist’ involve a crystal ball, or some gift of prescience.
-Like most things, getting better just comes down to practice and working at it enough, with a lot of time spent doing research.
-If you spend the same time analysing possibilities as I have, you would probably come to the same conclusions.
-It is faster when someone has found the information first, and the information I have found may save others time in getting to even better answers.
+I believe most people, if able to spend the same amount of analysing possibilities as I have, you would probably come to similar conclusions.
+But of course, not everyone.
+This site contains a lot of background information that may lead others to either variations of my conclusions, or completely different conclusions.
+Reaching conclusions is easier when someone has found the information first, and the information I have found may save others time in getting to even better answers.
 Hopefully the amount of practice I have had helps a little too, but I am not always right, and as it is from the times you get it wrong that you learn, I have done some learning.
-But when you keep going and working at it, eventually you get proficient at what you do.
+But when you keep going and working at it, eventually getting even more proficient at what you do.